SebastianLester/HelloWPF/README.md

 `HelloWPF` is a starter WPF application showcasing:

 * A simple XAML-defined UI
-* Event handling in code-behind
+* Event handling in code-behind (initial example)
-* Basic MVVM wiring (ViewModel, data binding, and commands)
+* MVVM wiring with a ViewModel, data binding, and commands

 ## Prerequisites